-The second phase, data aggregation, sometimes occurs as we are interpreting data derived from the primary source (i.e., the client), but not always.
-To aggregate the data accurately, we need to consider data derived from the secondary and tertiary sources as well as the data derived from the client.
-Although data can be aggregated with only the client's story and the nurse's clinical knowledge, it is helpful to hear the family's perspective also.
-Sometimes it is also important to include the information collected from tertiary sources.
+The second phase, data aggregation, sometimes occurs as we interpret data derived from the primary source (i.e., the client), but not always.
+To aggregate data accurately, we need to consider data derived from the secondary and tertiary sources as well as the data derived from the client.
+Although data can be aggregated with only the client's story and the nurse's clinical knowledge, it is also helpful to hear the family's perspective.
+Sometimes it is important to include the information collected from tertiary sources as well.

 When aggregating data, we consider all the information and look for consistencies as well as inconsistencies across the sources of information.
 Additional information may be necessary to clarify perspectives.
-Usually, this phase helps in determining what needs to be done when moving into the intervention phase of the nursing process.
+Usually, this phase helps determine what needs to be done when moving into the intervention phase of the nursing process.

-Data analysis is the next step.
+Data analysis is the next phase.
 Again, you may be doing all three-interpreting, aggregating, and analyzing-simultaneously.
-During the analysis phase you look for theoretical linkages among the data, make diagnoses.
-An example that follows the case described earlier would be:
+During the analysis phase, you look for theoretical linkages among the data and make diagnoses.